-I am not exactly sure what I need, and would like to schedule a general consultation Please give us some context.
+I am not exactly su re what I need, an d would like to sc hedule a general (consul tation Please give us some context.
 Why are you submitting this request right now?
 If you had to choose one topic area to focus on, which would you choose?
-I really cannot describe my request in any greater detail at this time I need help increasing enrollments in an existing program I need to transition my existing face-to-face program to an online format I need to ensure that the program I am about to launch will be successful I need to validate an idea I have for a new program I am a faculty member (oversee faculty) who need(s) training to teach effectively in an online environment ace-to-face to an online culty member (or aculty) who raining to teach y in an online Monday Tuesday Wednesday Thur sday Friday Please indicate preferred availability: O Morning O Morning 1 MorningAfternoon ○ Mo ○ Aft rning ernoon MorningAfternoon A member of our top will control you chertbul
+I really cannot of request in any good detail at this time.
+I need to ensure program I am all launch will be sure. eni pro eed help increasing rollments in an exist ogram eed to validate an id ve for a new progra dea I existing f program format O I am a fa oversee f need(s) t transition my ace-to-face to an online culty member (or aculty) who raining to teach y in an online ent Monday Tuesday Wednesday Thur sday Friday Please indicate preferred availability: ○ Morning ○ Morning ○ Morning О Мо rning ○ Morning availability: ○ Afternoon ○ Afternoon 1 O Afternoon O Aft ernoon O Afternoon A member of our team will contact you shortly!

-I need to ensure that the program I am about to launch will be successful
+I need to ensure that the program I am about to launch will be successful Program Name: Program Level: Discipline: Anticipated Program Launch Date: Program Launch Monday Tuesday Wednesday Thursday Friday Please indicate preferred ○ Morning ○ Morning ○ Morning ○ Morning ○ Morning ○ Afternoon Please complete the attached Prelaunch Faculty Program Questionnaire (Tool 3 in this toolkit) A member of our team will contact you shortly!

-Program Name:

-Program Level:

-Discipline:

-Anticipated Program Launch Date:

-Monday Tuesday Wednesday Thursday Friday

-Please indicate preferred availability: ○ Morning O Morning ○ Morning ○ Morning O Morning

-availability: ○ Afternoon

-Please complete the attached Prelaunch Faculty Program Questionnaire (Tool 3 in this toolkit)